harrison-caudill/gabby/README.md

  * Add historical solar activity into the lower plot on the gabby plot indicating level of solar activity, probably as background shading or something.

+ * Make sure the snarfer works with leap seconds...or determine if we just don't care.
+I guess we'd be up to 1 second off since we use datetime to compute the starting offsets on a per-day basis.
+Even then, we still compute a number of seconds into that day, and we have that day's offset, so it isn't totally clear that this is even a problem.
+There have also been something like 24 recorded leap-seconds in the history of leap-seconds so...maybe add it to the list-o-unittests I should write?